the Bible – God’s Word

 These things Jesus spoke; and lifting up His eyes to heaven, He said, “Father, the hour has come; glorify Thy Son, that the Son may glorify Thee, ……..{6} “I manifested Thy name to the men whom Thou gavest Me out of the world; Thine they were, and Thou gavest them to Me, and they have kept Thy word. {7} “Now they have come to know that everything Thou hast given Me is from Thee; {8} for the words which Thou gavest Me I have given to them; and they received them, and truly understood that I came forth from Thee, and they believed that Thou didst send Me.
 (John 17:1-8)

-Finally, after His resurrection, Jesus commissioned His disciple to go out into the world to be His witnesses and make disciples, teaching them all that they were taught by Jesus.
-In the opening verses of the book of Acts, Luke explains what happened in the time between Jesus resurrection from the dead and His ascension into heaven, mentioning the fact that Jesus gave “orders” to the apostles when He commissioned them regarding the work of the Kingdom of God.
+Finally, after His resurrection, Jesus commissioned His disciple to go out into the world to be His witnesses and make disciples.
+In the opening verses of the book of Acts, Luke the author explains what happened in the time between Jesus resurrection from the dead and His ascension into heaven, mentioning the fact that Jesus gave “orders” to the apostles when He commissioned them regarding the work of the Kingdom of God.

 The first account I composed, Theophilus, about all that Jesus began to do and teach, until the day when He was taken up to heaven, after He had by the Holy Spirit given orders to the apostles whom He had chosen.
 To these He also presented Himself alive after His suffering, by many convincing proofs, appearing to them over a period of forty days and speaking of the things concerning the kingdom of God (Acts 1:1-3)